-Fair Isle knitting patterns – best 5 free downloads and my favourites to buy
+15 best Fair Isle easy knitting patterns – 5 FREE

-I have decided to have a go at making one myself, so I’ve done the research.
-I do love a project like this – searching for and collecting the most beautiful fair isle knitting patterns around.
+I’ve decided to have a go at making one myself, so I’ve done the research.
+I do love a great project like this – searching for and collecting the most beautiful fair isle knitting patterns around.
+I started with cardigans and found hats, berets and socks along the way.
 So, of course, I’m sharing my findings with you.
+I’m no master of the art of fair isle knitting but I have long been a lover of fair isle designs.
+Intermediate knitters will be fine and beginners or new knitters (like myself) will also be able to our hand at traditional fair isle.

 Some of the fair isle knitting patterns I’ve found are free and some of them aren’t.
 But all of them are beautiful in their own way and would make the perfect crafty project for this time of year.

-I’ve started with my favourite patterns to buy – all totally gorgeous finds, in my humble opinion.
+I’ve started with my favourite free knitting patterns to buy – all totally gorgeous finds, in my humble opinion.
 If you scroll down the page you’ll also discover my 5 best free Fair Isle knitting patterns – all also utterly beautiful, and totally free to download.
 Whichever pattern(s) you pick, I hope you find something you love.
+I prefer to use circular needles myself but many of the patterns are also suitable for straight needles.

 Fair Isle knitting patterns to buy